granolocks/gabekoss.com/content/blog/2016-04-14-diving_head_first_into_software_defined_radio.md

 Like `gqrx`, GRC also supports some graphical outputs such as the classic Waterfall and FFT graphs.
-Unfortunately because GRC is doing a lot of its GUI processing underthe hood in Python it is much more sluggish and less pretty than gqrx.
+Unfortunately because GRC is doing a lot of its GUI processing under the hood in Python it is much more sluggish and less pretty than gqrx.

 That being said I was able to use the Scope sink to clearly see the signal